Generic ETH: Eigenstate Thermalization beyond the Microcanonical: Background: thermalization and ETH

-We emphasize the multiplicity of scenarios under which equation \eqref{eq: difference in moments} can be made small to emphasize several directions in which the ETH can be pushed beyond its the prototypical application to microcanonical states, both in its predictive utility for non-thermal equilibrium distributions, and its implication of thermalization for many observables in a broader class of initial states.
+We emphasize the multiplicity of scenarios under which equation \eqref{eq: difference in moments} can be made small to emphasize several directions in which the ETH can be pushed beyond its the prototypical application to microcanonical states, by implying a predictive utility for non-standard equilibrium distributions, and implying the thermalization of many observables in a broader class of initial states.
 We refer to these behaviors collectively as `generic ETH,' and illustrate a few such instances in the lattice systems in the next few sections.
 A similar term, `generalized eigenstate thermalization' \cite{cassidy_2011, He_Santos_Wright_Rigol_2013, Rigol:2016itf} is used to describe thermalization in the presence of conserved charge, positing that an analogous mechanism to standard ETH can occur in such systems.
 This encompasses the statement that within individual charge sectors, standard ETH may apply, and further posits that states with (generalized) microcanonical support in both an energy and charge window will probe a smooth, now multivariate function on a generalized ``diagonal'' of matrix elements.
 A multivariate analogue to the expansion in equation \eqref{eq: moment expansion} then implies analogous statements of generic ETH which may be brought to bear also in systems where conserved charges are present.
 Thus, both generalized ETH and generic ETH can be in play simultaneously, as we will see in section \ref{subsec: The qutrit Hamiltonian}.